 The Crown sought an effective sentence of nine months of imprisonment against Mr. Castonguay, followed by a three‑year probationary period.
 However, due to a significant delay in Mr. Castonguay’s sentencing, the defence argued that he should be given a reduced sentence, suggesting there might have been a different outcome had the sentencing taken place earlier.

-Despite the written and verbal statement Mr. Castonguay provided to the court, in which he expressed remorse for his actions, Judge H. Dillion found that the social context and circumstances of the offence caused the aggravating factors of the case to outweigh the mitigating factors.
-Consequently, Judge H. Dillion sentenced Mr. Castonguay to eight months of imprisonment, followed by a three‑year probationary period.
-Considering the gravity of the harm caused by Mr. Castonguay, Judge H. Dillion concluded that he would have been given a similar sentence had the sentencing occurred earlier.
+Despite the written and verbal statement Mr. Castonguay provided to the court, in which he expressed remorse for his actions, Judge H. Dhillon found that the social context and circumstances of the offence caused the aggravating factors of the case to outweigh the mitigating factors.
+Consequently, Judge H. Dhillon sentenced Mr. Castonguay to eight months of imprisonment, followed by a three‑year probationary period.
+Considering the gravity of the harm caused by Mr. Castonguay, Judge H. Dhillon concluded that he would have been given a similar sentence had the sentencing occurred earlier.